EkaterinaSukhanova/simpleServer/README.md

-# my first server on nodejs
+# simple server on nodejs